Greekforce1821/mycp/README.md

   - You may have tried to overwrite a file for which you do not have permissions.

-**Exit Code 6:** In the event that your program returns exit code 6 after execution, it means that the allocation of memory for the buffer is unsuccessful during the execution of 'mycp.'
+**Exit Code 6:** In the event that your program returns exit code 6 after execution, it means that the allocation of memory for the buffer was unsuccessful during the execution of 'mycp.'
 Specifically:

   - You may have provided a buffer size larger than the available memory in your system.

-**Exit Code 7:** In the event that your program returns exit code 7 after execution, it means that your disk space is insufficient for the execution of 'mycp.'
+**Exit Code 7:** In the event that your program returns exit code 7 after execution, it means that your disk space was insufficient for the execution of 'mycp.'

-**Exit Code 8:** In the event that your program returns exit code 8 after execution, it means that the process of obtaining information about the file system is unsuccessful during the execution of 'mycp.'
+**Exit Code 8:** In the event that your program returns exit code 8 after execution, it means that the process of obtaining information about the file system was unsuccessful during the execution of 'mycp.'

-**Exit Code 9:** In the event that your program returns exit code 9 after execution, it means that the availabe space in your disk is not enough for the creation of the files needed during the execution of 'mycp.'
+**Exit Code 9:** In the event that your program returns exit code 9 after execution, it means that the availabe space in your disk was not enough for the creation of the files needed during the execution of 'mycp.'

 ## Reporting bugs